Thyroid: Why am I so Tired All the Time?

 While desiccated thyroid extracts are an excellent option, It is important to know that this type of thyroid comes from pork, so for patients who prefer to avoid animal products, there are still options.
 Liothyronine is available as a prescription product as well, allowing you to take separate T3 and T4 tablets.
 You also have the option of working with a compounding pharmacy who can simplify this routine by combining the T3 and T4 into one capsule.
 In addition, having your T3 and T4 compounded by the pharmacy gives you the flexibility to have your medication adjusted specifically to meet your needs with doses that may not be available commercially.

-If you’re struggling with some or all the symptoms listed above and you’re having a hard time being heard by your current medical practitioner, there is light at the end of the tunnel.
-There are doctors who are well-versed in treating suboptimal levels of thyroid.
-Not only will they treat you with the more natural formulation of thyroid, they will also continue to titrate your dosage to achieve ideal blood levels, while working to resolve your symptoms.
+You have found a provider who is well-versed in treating suboptimal levels of thyroid.
+Not only will you be treated with the more natural formulation of thyroid, and will also continue to titrate your dosage to achieve ideal blood levels, while working to resolve your symptoms.

 Peterson SJ, et al. An Online Survey of Hypothyroid Patients Demonstrates Prominent Dissatisfaction.
 Thyroid.
 2018: 28: 707-722.
 DOI: 10.1089/thy.2017.0681.